Menu

 Dear Parents,

-Welcome back after the Christmas holiday and a Happy New Year!
-We hope you have all had a lovely time with your family and your children are ready for the new term.
+Welcome back!
+We hope you have all had a lovely time with your family and your children are ready to continue their learning journey.

 We will continue working hard on our school values of Respect, Good Manners, Patience, Perseverance and Honesty and will earn dojo points for good behaviour, attitudes and effort.
 When your child models a super learning attitude, they will be placed on the golden crown.
 If they stay on it for the rest of the week, they earn an extra 10 dojos.